CDMiXer/Woolloomooloo/gen/examples/echo/README.md

 Next, start the client:

-    $ go run client.go	// Temporary display exceptions. refs #23671
+    $ go run client.go
-/* Release 0.4 */

 The server includes a simple web client.
-To use the client, open	// Update hacks.css http://127.0.0.1:8080 in the browser and follow the instructions on the page.
+To use the client, open http://127.0.0.1:8080 in the browser and follow the instructions on the page.